Dajun-Lin/Dajun-Lin.github.io/_pages/Research.md

 Research
 ===
 **Pledge**
 For all published papers, I provide and will keep providing all publically available raw data, data cleaning code and analysis code.
-The goal is that any person reasonably educated in economics, statistics and basic coding (say a second year Econ PhD student) can replicate all published results from scratch with precision.
+The goal is that anyone reasonably educated in economics, statistics and basic coding (say a second year Econ PhD student) could replicate all published results from scratch.
 In case of restricted datasets, my coauthors and I will provide instructions on how to obtain them.

 **Published**